 Catharine Carroll has been associate professor of viola at the University of Cincinnati College-Conservatory of Music since 1993.
 She was appointed to the faculty of the Aspen Music Festival in 1994, where she also serves as principal violist of the Aspen Chamber Symphony.
 In addition, she is an active chamber musician and author.
 She collaborated on the widely-used teaching book, "Essential Basics for Viola."

 Dominic DeStefano, viola and chamber music, joined the CCM viola faculty in 2009 and earned his Doctor of Musical Arts from CCM in 2010.
 A former assistant and student of Masao Kawasaki and Catharine Carroll, DeStefano also serves as their teaching fellow at the Aspen Music Festival and School.
 He has performed across North America and Europe and has been a member of the Aspen Chamber Symphony and Lucerne Festival Academy Orchestra.
-Also interested in arts leadership and advocacy, DeStefano managed the 2010 International Viola Congress and currently serves as the Managing Director of the Starling Project Foundation.
+Also interested in arts leadership and advocacy, DeStefano managed the 2010 International Viola Congress and currently serves as the Executive Director of the Starling Project Foundation.

 William Grubb, cellist, has been adjunct assistant professor of chamber music at the University of Cincinnati College-Conservatory of Music since 2000.
 Mr. Grubb has been a faculty member at Aspen each summer since 1976, where he currently is director of the string chamber music program.
 He frequently presents master classes at colleges and universities and has served on the faculties of the Manhattan School of Music and Brooklyn College of City University of New York.
 Mr. Grubb is professor of cello and chamber music at the Jordan College of Fine Arts at Butler University.
 He has written his own cello method book and recorded for CRI and Monitor Records.